 Wondering if Chapter 13 is right for you?
 Call (813) 328-5554 to schedule a free consultation.

-When you file for Chapter 13 bankruptcy, you will propose a 3-5 year repayment plan for all or part of your debts to creditors.
+Chapter 13 bankruptcy is also known as the wage earner's plan.
+If you have a regular income this plan allows you to come up with a propose a 3-5 year repayment plan for all or part of your debts to creditors.
 The process allows you to consolidate and even discharge some debts.
+This plan requires you to use all of your disposable income you have after essential expenses.
 If you qualify for Chapter 13, we can complete the appropriate paperwork and guide you through the process.

 Some of the advantages of Chapter 13 include: